Adds your components to the Makeswift builder.

 as the icon

 for our component.
-In the builder

 , you may notice this file growing rather large.
 To keep your codebase organized, we recommend breaking out your Makeswift registration code into separate files and co-locating it with your component file.